zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 1. Add `zaas-client` as a dependency in your project.

-    You will need to specify the version of the `zaas-client` you want. `zaas-client` versioning followings the semantic versioning format of `major.minor.patch`.
+    You will need to specify the version of the `zaas-client` you want. `zaas-client` versioning following the semantic versioning format of `major.minor.patch`.
 For example, `1.22.0`.

     Gradle: